Stage 4 Lung Cancer

 • Scaled-down surgeries

-• Stent placement (a stent can be inserted to help patients breathe better)
+• Stent placement (a tube can be inserted to help patients breathe better)

 • Thoracentesis (draining fluid buildup in the lung lining with a needle)